 Bouvardia – Each stem of Bouvardia is topped with a cluster of small tubular (star-shaped) flowers surrounded by deep green leaves.
 Very popular as wedding flowers and are usually available year round.

 Bupleurum – Lime green, yellow flowers are popular for rustic or country garden themed events.
 A popular choice as foliage or as a filler flower.

 Calla Lily (Zantedeschia, Arum Lily) – Extremely popular for weddings and events for a contemporary style.
 Striking single flowers, the colour varieties are smaller than the white, Avalanche, Colombe de La Paix and Highwood (white – thick stemmed).

 Callistephus – Dense headed flowers with contrasting coloured centres.

 Carnation – Old fashioned?
 Nope, this flower is the perfect filler flower and it’s very long lasting!
 Did you know if you cluster 3 to 4 tightly together it can give a similar impression to the look of a peony?
 Try it!
 There are some interesting colours available at the market in vintage hues.

 Cornflowers (Centaurea) – One of few blue flowers available on the market.
-Very popular to compliment a rustic or country garden theme for wedding or event.
+Very popular to complement a rustic or country garden theme for a wedding or event.
 Other colours available including yellow and pink.
 This particular flower is seasonal.

 Chelone – A seasonal flower that is very similar to Snapdragons in shape.